SuyashJoshi007/RecipeGeneratorML/README.md

 ⚙️ Configuration

-This project requires a Firebase configuration object to connect to your Firebase services.
+This project requires environment variables to connect to Firebase and other services.

-    Get your Firebase config:

-        Go to your Firebase project console.
+    Get your Firebase config from your Firebase project console settings.

-        Click the gear icon > Project settings.

-        In the "Your apps" card, select the Web app (</>).

-        Under "Firebase SDK snippet", choose Config and copy the firebaseConfig object.

-    Create an environment file:
-    In the root of your project, create a file named .env.local.
+    Create an environment file: In the root of your project, copy the example file.
     Bash

 cp .env.example .env.local

-Add your Firebase and API keys to .env.local:
+Add your keys to .env.local.
-Note: If using Create React App, prefixes must be REACT_APP_.
 If using Vite, prefixes must be VITE_.
 Code snippet

-    # For Vite
+    # Firebase Configuration
     VITE_FIREBASE_API_KEY="your-api-key"
     VITE_FIREBASE_AUTH_DOMAIN="your-project-id.firebaseapp.com"
     VITE_FIREBASE_PROJECT_ID="your-project-id"